October 26th, 2017 Stuff

 The Streak

-Today marks forty-three days in a row with a new educational blog post.
-This one took a svelte 45 minutes to prepare.
-With all of my upcoming free time, the plan right now is to break the current record streak of (I think) four hundred eighty something … Good health and good internet connections willing.
+Today makes eighty-nine days in a row with a new educational blog post!
+This blog post took less than an hour to prepare.
+With all of my upcoming free time (or not…), the plan right now is to break the current record streak of exactly four hundred eighty … Good health and good internet connections willing.,

 Booking.Com